-Bruce Arena keeps atmosphere light for media, Team USA
+Bruce Arena keeps atmosphere light for media, USA

 - Bruce Arena was full of amusing one-liners during Monday's media roundtable in Panama, and that wit gives us a glimpse at the kind of atmosphere he creates for his USA players.

-PANAMA CITY, Panama—If you wanted to get a crystal-clear idea of the differences between Bruce Arena and Jurgen Klinsmann, all you needed to do was spend half an hour at Arena’s roundtable with a few writers here on Monday ahead of the U.S.’s World Cup qualifier against Panama on Tuesday (10 p.m.
+PANAMA CITY, Panama — If you wanted to get a crystal-clear idea of the differences between Bruce Arena and Jurgen Klinsmann, all you needed to do was spend half an hour at Arena’s roundtable with a few writers here on Monday ahead of the U.S.’s World Cup qualifier against Panama on Tuesday (10 p.m.
 ET, BeIN Sports).

 Arena’s amusingly biting Brooklyn-born sarcasm was on full display, drawing laughs and shakes of the head in equal measure.
 And while you can be certain that Arena and his staff buckle down with the U.S. players when it comes to game preparation, the light atmosphere that Arena creates with them often gives them a freedom that was lacking under Klinsmann, whose desire to have players “outside their comfort zone” had them feeling like they were walking on eggshells much of the time.